 A case is dismissed administratively when a complainant's writing fails to state an allegation which, if true, would constitute one or more of the following: (a) a willful or persistent violation of rules promulgated by the Supreme Court of Texas, (b) incompetence in performing the duties of the office, (c) willful violation of the Texas Code of Judicial Conduct, or (d) willful or persistent conduct that is clearly inconsistent with the proper performance of his duties or casts public discredit upon the judiciary or administration of justice.
 Generally, the fact that a judge made a legal error while ruling on a motion, an objection, the admission or exclusion of evidence, or in the ultimate outcome of the case, does not constitute judicial misconduct unless there is evidence of bad faith, persistent legal error, or the legal error was egregious.
 Only an appellate court has the power to review and change a judge's decision in any case.
 In addition, gratuitous claims of misconduct unsupported by any facts or evidence will often be administratively dismissed.
 These cases are dismissed following an initial review without an investigation.
-In letters of dismissal sent to these complainants, the Commission provides an explanation for the decision and provides Complainants the opportunity to have the Commission reconsider the decision to dismiss the case before investigation.
+In letters of dismissal sent to these complainants, the Commission reconsider the decision to dismiss the case before investigation.
 Staff may grant a complainant's ADR reconsideration request, but only the Commission has the authority to deny an ADR reconsideration request.